 Any Actual Science?

 It is mentioned online that PGX Daily is clinically proven.
-However, the details of this research are not disclosed.
+However, the details of this research are not entirely disclosed.
 Therefore, we cannot state whether or not it is actually backed by real science.
 At DietSpotlight, we need to see proof before we get behind a diet product.
 This is especially important when there are clinically tested ingredients in supplements shown to help dieters lose weight.

 The Bottom Line – Does PGX Daily Work?